Thanks for Downloading Dynamic Web TWAIN 30-Day Trial!

 * Note:

-* This following line of code uses the PDF Rasterizer which is an extra add-on that is licensed seperately
+* This following line of code uses the PDF Rasterizer which is an extra add-on that is licensed separately

 */